Whittier Alaska what to see and do

 On March 28, 1964, an earthquake, measuring 9.2 on the Richter scale, shook Alaska and triggered a tsunami that caused millions of dollars of damage in Whittier and killed 13 people.
 Although much of the town was destroyed, the larger Cold War buildings were intact.
 In 1972, the city of Whittier purchased the Hodge Building, turned it into condominiums and renamed it Begich Towers.
 With most of Whittier’s present-day residents living in this building plus many of its services (post office, general store, hospital, etc.) either inside or connected to the building, it has been described as the “city under one roof.”

-ACTIVITIES IN WHITTIER, ALASKA
+THINGS TO DO IN WHITTIER, ALASKA

 Whittier Alaska what to see and do map